ehn-dcc-development/hcert-testdata/vproof_spec.md

 # Abstract

-This document specifies a data structure and encoding mechanisms for vaccination passes to be used cross-border.
-It also specifies a transport encoding mechanism in a machine-readable optical format (Aztec), which can be displayed on the screen of a mobile device or printed on paper.
+This document specifies a data structure and encoding mechanisms for vaccination proofs to be used cross-border.
+It also specifies a transport encoding mechanism in a machine-readable optical format (Aztec), which can be displayed on the screen of a mobile device or printed on a piece of paper.

 # Terminology